TheEdoRan/next-safe-action/README.md

 ```

 Then, when creating the safe mutation client, you **must** provide an `async function` called `getAuthData` as an option.
 The return type of this function depends on the interface you just declared.
-For example, this functions must return an object with an `userId` key of type `string`.
+For example, this function must return an object with an `userId` key of type `string`.
 If you find out that the user is not authenticated, you can safely throw an error here.
 It will be caught, and a response with `{ serverError: true }` is returned to the client.

 ```typescript
 // src/app/lib/safe-mutation.ts